virmundi/NewDataForManagers/columns.md

 A gossip protocol starts with a set of known nodes.
 The new node calls up the known nodes to see how they're doing.
 Those nodes say, "I'm fine.
 Have you met Ted?"
 Ted is then added to the list of possible node.
 If the node's friends are unavailable, it learns to ignore them until contacted later.

-Below are some features that make it standout.
+Below are some features that make it stand out.

 * Adjustable quorum size.
 * Secondary indexes.